Can Stress Cause Vertigo? What Science Says—and How to Find Relief

 Avoid consuming caffeine up to 6 hours before your bed time as it will worsen your sleep quality.
 Caffeine stays elevated in your blood for between 6 to 8 hours and hence, drinking coffee after 3 – 4pm is not recommended.

-Allocate Time for Your Hobbies
+(8) Make Time for Hobbies

 Do you enjoy knitting or doing some art crafts?
 Then do set aside time for such hobbies that you enjoy doing.
 Start with something simple or just allocate once or twice per week, at a minimum of between 15 to 20 minutes each time, for your hobbies, and gradually increase it, and it will help relive your stress as you are basically doing something you enjoy.
 Other leisure time pursuits could include playing golf, reading, watching a movie, playing games online, card and board games, or flower arrangement.

-Re-Balance Work and Home Life
+(9) Rebalance Work and Home Life

 Re-balance work and home life by taking frequent breaks from working or reducing non-essential activities such as interacting on social media.
 You should also learn when to say “no”, establish boundaries and communicate your needs to your family and/or colleagues and supervisors.